-- iv) Warm-up in the Qulification for the Semi-finals will start, after the appropriate command "RANGE OPEN" by the Shooting Director. - v) One coach per athlete is allowed to assist, but is requested to stay in the area behind the judges during the entire warm-up in order to avoid disturbance and clashes with running athletes.
+- Warm-up in the Qulification for the Semi-finals will start, after the appropriate command "RANGE OPEN" by the Shooting Director. - v) One coach per athlete is allowed to assist, but is requested to stay in the area behind the judges during the entire warm-up in order to avoid disturbance and clashes with running athletes.
 A "one way" system is in place to avoid disturbance and clashes with running athletes.
-10 minutes in Qualifications and 5 minutes in Semi-finals and Finals before the start all coaches have to clear the field of play on the command "COACHES PLEASE LEAVE THE RANGE". - During the warm up period or preparation time pentathletes may run and shoot an unlimited number of shots.
+10 minutes in Qualifications and 5 minutes in Semi-finals and Finals before the start all coaches have to clear the field of play on the command "COACHES PLEASE LEAVE THE RANGE". - vi) During the warm up period or preparation time pentathletes may run and shoot an unlimited number of shots.
 The use of constant beam (for laser pistols) is only authorised in the warm-up. - vii) At the Shooting Station, pentathletes may use water and towels, which must be kept under the table with the reserve pistol and any binoculars used during warm up.
 No video camera is allowed in the shooting station.
-During the actual competition, the shooting table must be cleared of any other items than the pistol of the athlete and the provided protective foam. - viii) The Shooting Director will inform the pentathletes of the last 5 minutes, the last minute and 30 seconds remaining of the shooting session warm-up or preparation time. - ix) After the warm-up or preparation and before the start signal pistols must be on the assigned shooting station.
-The reserve pistol must be in its box, under the shooting table - During the warm-up or preparation coaches may assist and communicate with pentathletes from a specially marked area for coaches outside the shooting stations and the running corridor. - xi) The Shooting warm-up or preparation session must be ended 3 minutes before the start of the Laser Run competition and the pentathletes must go to the Laser Run starting line.
+During the actual competition, the shooting table must be cleared of any other items than the pistol of the athlete and the provided protective foam. - viii) The Shooting Director will inform the pentathletes of the last 5 minutes, the last minute and 30 seconds remaining of the shooting session warm-up or preparation time. - After the warm-up or preparation and before the start signal pistols must be on the assigned shooting station.
+The reserve pistol must be in its box, under the shooting table. - During the warm-up or preparation coaches may assist and communicate with pentathletes from a specially marked area for coaches outside the shooting stations and the running corridor. - xi) The Shooting warm-up or preparation session must be ended 3 minutes before the start of the Laser Run competition and the pentathletes must go to the Laser Run starting line. - Safety Regulations are to be established by the LOC in accordance with the respective national laws of the organising country.
+The LOC is responsible for informing all event participants of these rules and providing for their application. - iii) The safety of all event participants and spectators requires self-discipline, careful attention to pistol handling and caution in moving about the competition area by everybody concerned.
+It is the responsibility of pentathletes and team representatives to ensure they handle their pistols safely and efficiently. - iii) The UIPM TD/NTO, Shooting Director or Range Officers may stop the Laser Run at any time in the interest of safety.
+Pentathletes and team officials must immediately notify Range Officers of any situation that may be dangerous or which may cause an accident.